 fbpx

-We don’t live in an ideal world, so some travellers don’t obey the rules and treat your property as their own home.
-As a property owner or a property manager, you should consider a long list of items before accepting your guests to protect your property, whether the reservation comes through OTAs or from your direct booking website.
-Having a legally binding vacation rental agreement enables you to set multiple clauses to protect your rights, save your time, money, and minimise conflict with your guests.
+Having a legally binding vacation rental agreement enables you to set multiple clauses to protect your rights and minimise conflict with your guests.
 Numerous free rental agreement forms are out there to help you include essential information into your agreement.

 Here, we will discuss the importance of a rental agreement and the must-have elements to include in it.